Support making RiG more international!

 acatech, the National Academy of Science and Engineering was founded in 2002.
 It represents the interests of the German scientific and technological communities at home and abroad.
 It is an autonomous, independent and non-profit organisation.

 As a working academy, acatech supports policymakers and society, providing qualified technical evaluations and forward-looking recommendations.
-Moreover, acatech is determined to support knowledge transfer between science and industry and to encourage the next generation of engineers.
+Moreover, acatech is determined to promote research, support knowledge transfer between science and industry and to encourage the next generation of engineers in Germany.

 - Scientific recommendations: acatech advises policymakers and the public on future technology issues based on state-of-the-art research